 David Bryan Willis spent his first ten years practicing business law in Houston.
-Bryan’s practice focused on providing legal services to investors, entrepreneurs, start-ups, and small businesses.
-After relocating to Tyler in 2015, Bryan expanded his practice to include the areas of probate and estate planning.
+Bryan’s practice focused on serving as a general business counsel to family businesses, small businesses, startups, and other private companies.
+After relocating to Tyler in 2015, Bryan expanded his practice to include the areas of probate, estate planning, and divorce.

 Below are representative matters in which Bryan served as lead counsel:

 - Served as general counsel to several companies advising on corporate, contract, employment, and real estate matters.

 - Represented client in TWC Rule 13 hearing successfully overturning prior adverse unemployment tax determination.

 - Represented business owner in buyout of interests in 4 related software development, integration, and consulting companies.

 - Counseled client on development of base SAAS platform and optional integration of multiple add-on modules including issues such as third-party contracting, licensing, security requirements, regulatory compliance and development of form contracts for end-users.

 - Represented client in due diligence and acquisition of software company with multi-generation software assets for content management, CRM, inventory, and payment processing software.

 - Represented client in dispute with competitor over employee “poaching” and enforcement of non-competition provisions against former employee.

 - Advised client in negotiation of multiple service contracts with several national industry leading companies.